-Illustrative View - Proposed public realm at Brock Street looking west
+Illustrative View - Proposed public realm at Brock Street looking south towards Enterprise Space entrance

-Illustrative View - Brock Street looking east
+Illustrative View - View along Brock Street looking south-east

-9.8 Urban Greening Greening on site is constrained by a number of factors including high basement slab, weight loading, vehicular and pedestrian access, and TfL boundaries that restrict planting along the east and southern edges.
-To combat these challenges, the planting scheme has been developed to maximize the quantity and quality of greening on site.
+9.8 Urban Greening Greening on site is constrained by a number of factors including high basement slab, weight loading, vehicular and pedestrian access, and TfL boundaries that restrict planting along the eastern and southern edges.
+To address these challenges, the planting scheme has been developed to maximize the quantity and quality of greening on site.
 Where permeable paving is not possible, storm water is directed to open wetlands or absorbed within the planting beds and blue roof.
-The features are described below to outline compliance with their designated surface cover type: Wetland The semi-natural wetland feature will include submerged, emergent, and floating aquatic plants and will therefore not be chlorinated.
+The features are described below to outline compliance with their designate surface cover type: Wetland The semi-natural wetland feature will include submerged, emergent, and floating aquatic plants and will therefore not be chlorinated.
 Semi-natural Vegetation All beds indicated on site are designed to imitate one of four priority habitats noted in the London Environment Strategy.
 Woodland plantings have a mix of structures including tree planting, shrub planting, and dense understorey planting.
 Grasslands will not be frequently cut.
 Trees in Connected Pits All trees on site will be in connected pits to ensure successive growth.
 Intensive Greenroof Terraces above Level 03 will include soil depths over 150mm.
-Extensive Greenroof The biodiverse roof will have varied soil depths between 80-150mm.
-Blue Roof A blue roof will be installed beneath all planting elements and on the roof top where planting cannot be accommodated.
-Water harvested from the roof level blue roof will be used within the tower, while water from ground level planters will be collected and filtered through the wetland.
+The biodiverse green roof will have varied soil depths of 150mm - 220mm.
 Furthermore, the planting scheme has been designed to provide synergies between urban greening and local policy requirements, of which further information can be found in the Public Realm and Landscape Design Statement prepared by DSDHA.
 An overview of the current urban greening proposal and factor can be found on this page.